Swift TOO API

 API usage

-Currently in order to use the API, we have developed a Python module, swift_too, which is distributed as part of the swifttools (install using pip) package, which also include thes xrt_prods module, for analyzing Swift X-ray Telescope data detailed here.
+The recommended way to use the API is via the Python module swift_too, distributed as part of the swifttools (install using pip) package.
+The package also includes the xrt_prods module for analyzing Swift X-ray Telescope data, documented here.

-In order to install the swifttools module, you are required to have Python 3.6 or better installed.
-Using the standard pip command swifttools can be installed as follows:
+In order to install the swifttools module, Python 3.8 or later is required.
+Using the standard pip command, swifttools can be installed as follows:

 % pip install swifttools